praharshjain/Doodle/README.md

 Doodle
 ==========
-A collaborative whiteboard using node.js and socket.io
+A realtime collaborative whiteboard using node.js and socket.io

 Usage
 ----------------